novalagung/muslimboard/README.md

 Personal Dashboard for Muslims anywhere in the world.

 Muslim Board is a personal dashboard for Muslims.
 This plugin is inspired by Momentum.
-Currently we support English language, Bahasa Indonesia, and Traditional Chinese.
+Currently we support English language, Bahasa Indonesia, Arabic, and Traditional Chinese.

 ![preview](resources/guide/preview-1.png)